microbug/docker-cryptostorm-client/README.md

 Cryptostorm uses a SHA512-based authentication system.
 The SHA512 hash of your token is used as the username, and the password is ignored.
 You must provide a valid SHA512 through `--env CRYPSTOSTORM_USERNAME=your_long_sha512_hash` or [docker-compose](https://docs.docker.com/compose/compose-file/#environment). **If you don't do this, the container won't be able to connect and will exit**.

 It is recommended to set `CRYPTOSTORM_CONFIG_FILE` to a choice from [this list](https://github.com/cryptostorm/cryptostorm_client_configuration_files/tree/master/ecc).
 If you don't do this the container will connect to a randomly chosen Cryptostorm node, which could decrease performance if that node is far away from you.

+### Killswitch
+The first file that runs in the container is `/init.sh`.
+This starts the VPN in the background and sleeps

 ### TCP vs UDP
 Unless you know why you need TCP, you should use the UDP config files.